JitseB/NPCLib/README.md

 [![Versions](https://img.shields.io/badge/MC-1.8%20--%201.12-blue.svg)](https://github.com/JitseB/npclib/releases)
 =

 This is an API made specifically for spigot servers (Minecraft).
 Current supported versions: **1.8 - 1.12**.
+Lightweight replacement for Citizens.
+NPCLib only uses packets instead of registering the entity in the actual Minecraft server.

 ## Donate